 Tactical Suicide Boss: Several examples.
 The Bomb-Boos that Bouldergeist spits out are the only way to defeat him.
 Same deal with King Kaliente and the coconuts he occasionally lobs at you.
 If he'd just stick to fireballs, he'd be invincible.

-Timed Mission: The speedy comet challenges, as well as the ammo depot mini-games.
+Timed Mission: The speedy comet challenges, as well as the ammo depot mini-games have time limits.
 Some of the purple coin missions are timed as well.

 Title Scream: Just like the rest of the 3-D platformers, Mario screams the name of the game whenever you start it up.